 We characterize the threat model with respect to the attacker's goals, background knowledge, and capabilities.

 \myparatight{Attacker's goals} Suppose an attacker selects an arbitrary set of $M$ questions (called \emph{target questions}), denoted as $Q_1, Q_2, \cdots, Q_M$.
-For every target question $Q_i$, the attacker could select an arbitrary attacker-desired answer $R_i$ (called \emph{target answer}) for it.
+For every target question $Q_i$, the attacker selects an arbitrary attacker-desired answer $R_i$ (called \emph{target answer}) for it.
 For instance, the target question $Q_i$ could be ``Who is the CEO of OpenAI?'' and the target answer $R_i$ could be ``Tim Cook''.
-Given the $M$ selected target questions and the corresponding $M$ target answers, we consider that an attacker aims to poison the knowledge database $\mathcal{D}$ such that the LLM in the RAG system generates the target answer $R_i$ for the target question $Q_i$, where $i=1,2,\cdots, M$.
-Our attack could be viewed as a ``targeted poisoning attack'' to RAG.
+Given the $M$ selected target questions and the corresponding $M$ target answers, we consider that an attacker aims to corrupt the knowledge database $\mathcal{D}$ such that the LLM in a RAG system generates the target answer $R_i$ for the target question $Q_i$, where $i=1,2,\cdots, M$.

 We note that such an attack could cause severe concerns in the real world.
-For instance, an attacker could disseminate disinformation, mislead the LLM to generate biased answers on consumer products, and propagate harmful health/financial misinformation.
-Those threats bring serious safety and ethical concerns for the deployment of RAG for real-world applications in healthcare, finance, legal consulting, etc.
+For instance, an attacker could disseminate disinformation, mislead an LLM to generate biased answers on consumer products, and propagate harmful health/financial misinformation.
+These threats bring serious safety and ethical concerns for the deployment of RAG systems for real-world applications in healthcare, finance, legal consulting, etc.